Automatically Signing Your Git Commits

 This prompts me for my GPG passphrase and commits my code with a signature.

-git log doesn’t display signatures by default, but you can force it
+git log doesn’t display signatures by default, but you can force it to with

 $ git log --show-signature commit 949a3dc31152fd3bfa83355d48d3078b55f0b11c gpg: Signature made Sat Nov 1 18:07:44 2014 EDT using RSA key ID 25AE721B gpg: Good signature from "Harry R. Schwartz <email@example.com>" gpg: aka "Harry R. Schwartz <firstname.lastname@example.org>" Author: Harry Schwartz <email@example.com> Date: Sat Nov 1 18:07:44 2014 -0400 My fancy signed commit

 Cool!
-But this is still a little unstable, since now you need to
+But this is still a little unstable, since now you need to remember to add

 -S option every time you commit.
-That’s
+That’s unlikely to happen.

 There are two solutions to this problem.
-Prior to git 2.0, you’d have
+Prior to git 2.0, you’d have to add

-to add aliases to your
+aliases to your

 .gitconfig… something like: